VincentZalzal/Coursera_Capstone/report.md

 because the average cinema has more than 2 bars close by, so we think it would also be successful.

-The above recommendations were obtained empirically.
+The above recommendations were obtained by inspection.
 A recommender system was used, but deemed unsatisfactory.
 This is possibly due to the fact that businesses don't behave like, say, movies.
 If a person likes action movies, we can always recommend more action movies, whereas if there is already multiple